Kannukku Mai Ezhuthu: Cast

+Production

+This was produced by K. L. Bose who earlier produced films like Unarchigal and Unmaigal.
+The film was both launched and filming was held at a bungalow in Nungambakkam.
+The last schedule of filming was held at six various bungalows including the home of actress Vijayakumari and Golden Beach.
+The song "Thambala Sundariye" featuring Chandrasekhar and Disco Shanti was shot at Golden Beach.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+ADMK politician K. Kalimuthu wrote lyrics for most of the songs.

 Release and reception

 Kannukku Mai Ezhuthu was released on 1 November 1986.
 N. Krishnaswamy of The Indian Express called the film an "exaggeratedly self-indulgent and self-pitying exercise in filmmaking".
 Jayamanmadhan of Kalki wrote that the camera and music is not bad but Mahendran goes around by which patience is lost.
+Balumani of Anna praised acting, cinematography, music and direction though he felt the scenes are too slow and lengthy.
+The film failed at the box-office.